Frequently Asked Questions

 What investments will be used in my portfolio?

-Overture’s preferred investment strategy utilizes low-cost, commission-free Exchange Traded Funds (ETFs) to provide investment diversification.
+Overture’s preferred investment strategy utilizes low-cost, commission-free Exchange Traded Funds (ETFs) and mutual funds to provide investment diversification.
 We use both passively-managed and actively-managed ETFs from Vanguard, BlackRock iShares, and Dimensional Fund Advisors (DFA), among other providers.
 When deemed beneficial to the client (e.g. for tax reasons), we may also retain a client’s existing mutual fund, ETF, and/or individual stock and bond investments.

-Do all of my investments need to be managed by Overture?
+For Overture's Wealth Management service, do all of my investments need to be managed by Overture?

 No. You can elect to have both managed and self-managed investments.
 Additionally, Overture will not recommend moving investment accounts under Overture’s management when not deemed to be in your best interest.